 It takes a lot of time and effort to manage a business, I get it.
 Considering that, the last thing you and your employees might want to take on is another project.

-But, I promise you, it is so much fun to brainstorm ideas for a content strategy.
+But, I promise you, it is so much fun to brainstorm ideas for a B2B content marketing strategy.
 Best of all, having other employees in on this will help give you plenty of great potential content ideas.

 9. Measure the Effectiveness of Your Content Marketing Efforts